pattern

 to agree with a group, idea, person, or organization and support it

-Ex: The organization 's mission statement explicitly states its commitment aligning with international human rights standards .
+Ex: The organization 's mission statement explicitly states its commitment to aligning with international human rights standards .

 daily words